-Candidates for certification in radiography, nuclear medicine technology, radiation
+Candidates for certification and registration in radiography, nuclear medicine technology, radiation

 therapy, or in magnetic resonance imaging or sonography via the primary pathway

 — which requires completion of an ARRT-recognized educational program — must demonstrate

 competence in didactic coursework and an ARRT-specified list of clinical procedures.

 And that satisfaction must be indicated to ARRT by the endorsing signatures of program